cortex-js/compute-engine/src/docs/guide-patterns-and-rules.md

 ## Comparing

-**To compare two expressions**, use the `match()` function.
+**To check if an expression matches a pattern**, use the `pattern.match()` function.

 The function returns `null` if the two expressions do not match.
 It returns an object literal if the expressions do match.

-If the second argument included wildcards the resulting object literal indicate the substitutions for those wildcards.
+If the argument to `match()` included wildcards the resulting object literal indicate the substitutions for those wildcards.
 If no wildcards were used and the expressions matched, an empty object literal, `{}` is returned.
 To check if the expressions simply match or not, check if the return value is `null` (indicating not a match) or not (indicating a match).

 ```js
 const ce = new ComputeEngine();